By Ng Yau Xuan and Teow Junhao

 Well, I think you really want to try and put talent to task.
 Try and get people doing what they love to do and what they’re best at.
 I think we all spend too much time worrying about “Jimmy’s not so strong at X or Y, and so we have to help Jimmy get better at that.”
 But Jimmy’s never going to become the best in the world by focusing on what he’s not good at.
 How do we get Jimmy working in what he loves to do and what he’s really good at before we help him manage those weaknesses?

-That is part of good leadership: learning to surround yourself with people who are good at the things you’re not good at or love the things you don’t love, because that’s your only way to long term success.
-I think this piece factors into mentoring people, because you want to put people into challenging roles so that it stretches them.
+That is part of the leading piece of learning: learning to surround yourself with people who are good at the things you’re not good at or love the things you don’t love, because that’s your only way to long term success.
+I think this factors into mentoring people, because you want to put people into challenging roles so that it stretches them.

-However, you have to be careful about people because sometimes they don’t work out.
+However, you have to be careful about people as sometimes they don’t work out.
 I think you have to be careful not to discard somebody just because their position didn’t work out.
-Instead, reflect on it and say, “Is there a better fit for them in another role?
+Instead, reflect on it and say, “Is there a better place?
 Is there somewhere that they’re going to be more passionate about where they can be more effective?”
 Then, try that again.
 We all will have setbacks in life and just because you weren’t massively successful in one role doesn’t mean that you’re doomed forever.
-Instead, focus on what you can learn from that, and think of how you are going to apply that to something else where you’re bound to be much more successful.
+Instead, focus on what can you learn from that, and think of how you are going to apply that to something else where you’re bound to be much more successful.

-I think we all have to remember how many times your average billionaire from the Silicon Valley has failed in their lifetime before they were successful.
-So just because one role didn’t necessarily work, it doesn’t mean that you don’t have talent and potential.
+I think we all have to remember how many times has your average billionaire from the Silicon Valley failed in their lifetime before they were successful.
+So just because one role didn’t necessarily work, it doesn’t mean that you aren’t a good worker.

-I must say I enjoy mentoring people.
-I enjoy trying to help them learn and grow and I’m always inspired through the process.
-This is because I learn as much from them as they hopefully learn from me.
+I must say I do enjoy mentoring people.
+I do enjoy trying to help them to learn and grow and I’m always inspired when I have the privilege of working with people, whether it’s my own team or someone I’m quote unquote mentoring.
+This is because I learn as much from them I think is as they hopefully learn from me.
 You get new ideas, enthusiasm and a new perspective on everything that you do.

-Our opportunities are very deep and wide, and Marina Bay Sands is a wonderful place to work for those reasons.
+Well, how long do you have?
+Our opportunities are very deep and wide, and MBS is a wonderful place to work for those reasons.

 We have a myriad of training programs available to employees here.
-We teach over a hundred WSQ courses in-house and then we have 50 other courses, giving employees a great opportunity to learn that way.
-We also have cross-deployment programmes where employees are working across multiple different job scopes, allowing them to learn a really huge amount as they go forward.
+We teach over a hundred WSQ courses in house and then we have 50 other courses, giving employees a great opportunity to learn that way.
+We also have cross-deployment programs that people where employees are working across multiple different job scopes, allowing them to learn a really huge amount as they go forward.

-We have management trainee and management associate programmes, which we have had over 50 people going through over time.
-We also have internship programmes and it’s not just hospitality interns we employ.
-We bring in people from many different schools and disciplines.
-We have had interns from analytics, marketing, facilities, and from culinary programmes.
-It is not just interns doing more traditional Hospitality studies.
+We have management trainee and management associate programs, which we’ve had about 50 people go through over time.
+We also have internship programs and it’s not just hospitality interns we employ.
+We bring people from many different schools and disciplines.
+We have had interns from an analytics background or from a marketing track from different university programs, or from a culinary program, apart from interns doing more traditional Hospitality studies.
+So we had interns from a huge variety of courses that way.

-Working at Marina Bay Sands and moving from one department to another is a huge development opportunity.
-In addition, we supplement all of our training with external courses where it is deemed appropriate.
+I think the other thing is working here and moving from one department to another is a huge development and exposure opportunity.
+And we will supplement all of those things with external training where it is deemed appropriate.
 I have never worked anywhere that has more opportunities to develop yourself and to learn and to grow than here.

 We work very hard to build a service culture called ‘OneMBS’, and this makes it a very special place to work.
 We all share a daily purpose to create unforgettable memories for our guests, and we are guided by our values which are key to our culture.
 Everything ties in to the values which are Respect, Integrity, Teamwork, Passion and Creativity.
 They act very much as a guiding light on how we conduct ourselves every day and they’re broader than you might think.